 With local restaurants closing dining rooms and ramping up drive-thru, to-go and delivery service, diners might feel confined to returning home to enjoy the flavors of their favorite local businesses.
-But it's spring, and the outdoors are calling.
+But the outdoors are calling.
 We suggest a picnic!

 Situated in the heart of Central Phoenix, Steele Indian School Park boasts acres of green grass and ramadas for picnicking.
 After dining, check out the massive bird-shaped lake (bring your breadcrumbs for the ducks), take a walk around the Circle of Life cistern in the middle of the park for a lesson on Phoenix Indian School’s history, or hit the north side of the park, which features a playground, two half-court basketball courts and sand volleyball courts.